projectshift/shift-boiler/docs/quickstart.md

 urls['/'] = route('project.frontend.views.function_based', 'name')
 urls['/'] = route('project.frontend.views.ClassBased', 'another_name')
 ```
-You can use both function-based and class-based views this way, as well as restfull resources (see api feature).
+You can use both function-based and class-based views this way, as well as restfull resources.

 The `views.py` file will contain your views.
 Initially it is prety straightforward and just defines one view that renders a hello-world template.
 This view is mounted to the root of our app in `urls.py`